bl33h/lispInterpreter/README.md

 # lispInterpreter
 A interpreter that analyzes a code in LISP and executes it.
 Uses JCF to optimize the operations.
-Also use MVC pattern.
+Also uses MVC pattern.

 <p align="center">
   <br>